-Our ERM Center of Expertise (ERM COE) has integrated processes with Strategic Planning and Internal Audit.
-On an annual basis, enterprise risks are refreshed, with a three year outlook, based on input from the Functions and Business Leaders.
-The Leaders provide updates on existing risks and/or identification of emerging risks as they complete and think about the risks that could impact their strategy and objective.
+updates on existing risks and/or identification of emerging risks as they complete and think about the risks that could impact their strategy and objective.
 ERM COE will then aggregate prioritize and assess based upon potential impact (which includes financial, reputational, customer, consumer, among other categories) and vulnerability, which takes into consideration likelihood and our ability to respond quickly to the risks.
 ERM COE then partners with Internal Audit to conduct stakeholder interviews to better understand risks and mitigation plans as it relates to people, operations, strategy, compliance, technology and emerging issues.
 All risks are assigned an Executive Risk owner and is reported to the ERM Steering Committee, consisting of senior leaders across the organization.
-Ultimately, the information is then provided to the Business Operations Leadership Team and the Board of Directors.
-We understand that climate change risks can impact the entire organization and as such, all climate change risks are carefully integrated into the company's overall risk management strategy.
+Ultimately, the information is then provided to The Executive Operations Leadership Team and the Board of Directors.
+We understand that climate change risks are carefully integrated into the company's overall risk management strategy.

+C2.2

+(C2.2) Describe your process(es) for identifying, assessing and responding to climaterelated risks and opportunities.

+Value chain stage(s) covered

+Direct operations Upstream Downstream

+Risk management process

+Integrated into multi-disciplinary company-wide risk management process

+Frequency of assessment

+More than once a year

+Time horizon(s) covered

+Short-term Medium-term Long-term

+Description of process

+Clorox has a multi-tiered, multi-disciplinary risk management process.
+That covers short-, medium-, and long-term time horizons.
+Clorox's Enterprise Risk Management Program evaluates risks associated with the Company, such as Climate related risks, based on a number of criteria, which include but are not limited to quantitative definitions such a percentage if pre-tax earnings and shareholder impact from a share price/market capitalization volatility standpoint and other qualitative definitions such as reputation/brand equity, customer and consumer impact.
+For each of these criteria, Clorox's ERM program has established a 5 point scale from very low to very high and risks are evaluated across all the criteria/definitions.
+A substantive risk is one where the impact is medium to high across a number of criteria and has a high likelihood to disrupt